ionStici/frontend/2-css/bg.md

 The [`background-position`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-position) property allows you to change the position of the image.

-The initial position of background images is: ` top left`
+The initial position of background images is ` top left`

 _p.s._ The first value represents the horizontal axis and the second the vertical axis.